rwaldheim/ecdpt/docs/index.md

 The Discharge Areal Capacity (\*) can only be plotted if the area of the limiting electrode is specified.

 Lastly, the **Total Discharge Capacity** graph is a summation of all cells within the set and plots the mean capacity with respective error bars.
 Columbic efficiency is also averaged and plotted within the same graph.
-This graph will be placed in the root directory created by the program.